stijn-dejongh/lovecraft_public_domain/raw_converts/ee.md

 effect it would have on the maniac.
 Even if I shot him once or twice he might have enough remaining strength to get the gun from me and deal with me in his own way; or if he were armed himself he might shoot or stab without trying to disarm me.
-One can cow a sane man by covering him with a pistol, but an insane man&rsquo;s complete indifference to consequences gives him a strength and menace quite superhuman for the time being.
+One can cow a sane man by covering him with a pistol, but an insane man's complete indifference to consequences gives him a strength and menace quite superhuman for the time being.
 Even in those pre-Freudian days I had a common-sense realisation of the dangerous power of a person without normal inhibitions.
 That the stranger in the corner was indeed about to start some murderous action, his burning eyes and twitching